ashakozak/project_j/README.md

 Jyotsna Jayaraman

 ## Table of Contents:
-* Module 2 file with the main script, Observations and analysis
+* Module 2 file with the main script, observations and analysis
 * Output folder with 13 charts and an image of a map
 * Resources folder with the original data sets:
     *  international_airline_activity_opfltsseats.csv